 You will now see a rather technical looking window called Specify Filter, like this:

-Sorry, I didn't design this window, it comes with PowerBuilder, the program I used to create DONATION.
+Sorry, we didn't design this window, it comes with PowerBuilder, the program we used to create DONATION.
 The names of the fields that you can filter on are in the box labelled Columns in the bottom-right corner.
 While the names displayed won't exactly match the column headings on the report, you should be able to easily figure out which is which in almost all reports.
 (You can always try some trial and error.)

 In this case, you want to filter on the Amount column, and the obvious guess is the column which is called "amount".
 Click on that and it will go up into the box at the top for the filter.
 Click into that box at the top after "amount", and type in "> 1000", so that what you see is:

 amount > 1000

 (Note: do not format numbers with commas and dollar signs when filtering.)
 If you like, you can click on the Verify button and it will tell you whether you have entered a valid filter.
 If that says the filter is OK, click on the OK button and it will apply that filter to your report.
 In this case, you would then only see the rows of the report where the amount is more than $1,000.